Cupping Therapy (Myofascial Decompression)

 Cupping therapy is more than just a trend—it’s an evidence-informed tool we use to help our patients heal and feel better.
 Some of the key benefits include:

-Because the therapy targets fascial restrictions and muscular tension, it is especially effective for patients dealing with chronic pain, post-surgical stiffness, and sports-related injuries.
+Because it lifts tight tissues, cupping is often effective for chronic pain, post-surgical stiffness, and sports-related injuries.

 Is Cupping Right for You?